 For use in microwave to disinfect menstrual cups with boiling water

-Because if the large water volume this cup would require TWO Milton mini tabs pet disinfection.
-Please consider the Meluna PP cup of you would like to use Milton tabs.
+Because of the large water volume this cup would require TWO Milton mini tabs per disinfection.
+Please consider the Meluna Disinfection cup if you would like to use Milton tabs.
 Please see the MeLuna Disinfection cups for use with Milton tabs at the bottom of this page in related products.

 Closable, space-saving foldable disinfection cup for your MeLuna or other menstrual cup of every size.